-- Medical Expenses: Was your household recently faced with particularly high out-of-pocket medical or dental costs?
-Or do you regularly pay high bills associated with the care of a special needs child?
+- Medical Expenses: Was your household recently faced with exceptionally high out-of-pocket medical or dental costs?
+Or do you regularly pay high bills associated with caring for a special needs child?

-- Natural Disaster: Have you had to undertake substantial home repairs at a significant out-of-pocket cost due to an act of nature?
+- Natural Disaster: Have you had to undertake substantial home repairs at a high out-of-pocket cost due to an act of nature?

 - Parents’ Educational Costs: Are you a parent who is currently enrolled in college, or are you still paying back student loans of your own?